ROCm/rocALUTION/docs/usermanual/basics.rst

 The linear operators are defined as local or global metrices (i.e. on a single-node or distributed/multi-node) and local stencils (i.e. matrix-free linear operations).
 The only template parameter of the operators and vectors is the data type (``ValueType``).
 The operator data type could be float, double, complex float, or complex double, while the vector data type can be int, float, double, complex float or complex double (int is used mainly for the permutation vectors).
-In the current version, cross ``ValueType`` object operations are not supported. :numref:`operators` gives an overview of supported operators and vectors.
+In the current version, cross ``ValueType`` object operations are not supported.
+The following figure gives an overview of supported operators and vectors.
 For more details, refer to the :ref:`design-philosophy`.

 .. _operators: